Do tampons cause a yeast infection?

 In the last few years, probiotic tampons have been developed to help counter yeast infections.
 These tampons, called Saforelle, are packed with bacteria that can help establish and maintain the acidic pH and prevent the overgrowth of yeast.
 The probiotic tampon helps prevent yeast infections during menstruation.

 By continually releasing the probiotic bacteria, the growth of yeast is held in check.
-Further the lactobacillus in the probiotic tampon also gradually releases lactic acid, which maintains the vaginal pH acidic and hence this also prevents growth of the yeast.
-You can buy Saforelle probiotic tampons on Amazon.
+Further the lactobacillus in the probiotic tampon also gradually releases lactic acid, which maintains the vaginal pH acidic and hence this also prevents the growth of the yeast.
+You can:

 How can you prevent yeast infections of the vagina?